Iceland and Arctic Norway Adventure

 Dining-wise, the hotel boasts a Jamie’s Italian restaurant which is set in the Golden Hall, known for its unique oval ceiling mural.
 Here guests can enjoy everything from antipasti and nibbles, to classic sourdough pizzas and hearty pasta dishes.

-Drive to Thingvellir, the site of the oldest democratic parliament in the world, and the point where the slowly separating North American and Eurasian tectonic plates can be clearly seen.
+Drive to Thingvellir, the site of the oldest democratic parliament in the world and the point where the slowly separating North American and Eurasian tectonic plates can be clearly seen.
 During the tour, visit Geysir, the geyser which gave its name to all other erupting hot springs, and one of the most active geysers in the area, Strokkur.
 Continue on to the breathtaking Gullfoss waterfall, then follow the main rift down to Lake Thingvallavatn.

-Accommodation in Southern Iceland
+Three nights in Southern Iceland

 Southern Iceland